QubesOS/qubes-doc/external/customization-guides/windows-template-customization.md

  * Windows defender
  * Windows Firewall

-*Notes*: IP Helper is required as it is used by Qubes Agent to configure the IP address.
+*Notes*: IP Helper is required as it is used by PedOS Agent to configure the IP address.

 Windows update
 --------------------------